Emanuele-20/Emanuele-20/README.md

-Here are some ideas to get you started:

-- :blue_book: I graduated from Makers, an amazing and intense cooding bootcamp
+- :blue_book: I graduated from [Makers](https://www.makers.tech), an amazing and intense cooding bootcamp
 - :computer: I’m currently learning React and NodeJS
 - :office: I’m currently looking for a Junior Software Developer position
 - 🤔 I’m looking for help with interesting new study sources